Shia Saudi businessman sentenced to death after refusing to collaborate with Saudi government

 At the beginning of November 2019, al-Faraj received a phone call from the Lieutenant Colonel of the Mabahith who asked him to take part in an intelligence mission on behalf of the Saudi government.
-Al-Faraj refused to take part in the intelligence mission and was therefore threatened by the Lieutenant.
+Al-Faraj refused to take part in the mission and was therefore threatened by the Lieutenant.

 Two weeks later, state forces raided one of the warehouses of a company belonging to al-Faraj, confiscating construction equipment.